A bunch of alpacas, all but one thin necks and little bodies other than one brown alpaca in the front, being fluffy and puffy

 It’s almost February

 Feels like yesterday that we celebrated Christmas, had a break and were looking forward to a nice and warm summer.
-Turns out, that summer never really haooend.
+Turns out, that summer never really happend.
 Okay, we had two nice weeks of good weather just after everyone was back at work, but during the national Christmas break and summer holidays, no such thing eventuated.

 On a positive note, the grass was growing like crazy and the animals have been happy – and so have we been really from a farming perspective.
 After all it meant no feed needed and less work and cost.